 THIS SEMINAR IS 4 DAYS LONG (2 x 2 DAYS).

 AN ADDITIONAL 2 DAYS IS AVAILABLE FOR CANINE PROFESSIONALS, PLEASE REMEMBER TO MAKE BOTH BALANCE PAYMENTS IF YOU ARE ATTENDING 6 DAYS.

-The event will involve lectures, Q&A and practical workstations.
+The event will involve lectures and Q&A.

 Overview of the topics per weekend: